-The Charter Trustees were advised that the report covered three areas backward looking into the financial outturn for 2019/20.
+The Charter Trustees were advised that the report covered three areas the first of which looked into the financial outturn for 2019/20.
 The RFO reported that at the August meeting of the Charter Trustees the high-level accounting statements had been approved and it was agreed that the detail of the statements would be submitted to this meeting.
-He explained that Appendix A to the report detailed the outturn position for last year against the approved budget and indicated a contribution to reserves of nearly £8k.
-The RFO explained that the second part of the report looked at this year's budget which shows due to Covid-19 that civic budgets had not been spent and if that continues in the same way it was expected that an additional £37k contribution would be made into reserves with closing reserves of just Officers recommended that arrangements be made for a over £45K. budget workshop for the Charter Trustees towards the end of November in preparation for the budget for next year to take account of aspirations for Council tax, understanding the tax base, recharges and the use of reserves.
+He explained that Appendix A to the report detailed the outturn position for last year against the approved budget which identified a contribution to reserves of over £37K and explained that there were significant savings in the civic budget and civic events budget.
+The RFO reported that the second part of the report looked at the 2021 budget highlighting that there was significant underspend due to the Covid-19 restrictions and if this continued it was expected that an additional £52K contribution would be made into reserves with closing reserves of just over £90k 72% of the annual precept.
+Officers recommended that arrangements be made for a budget workshop for the Charter Trustees towards the end of November in preparation for the budget for next year to take account of aspirations for Council tax, understanding the tax base, recharges and the use of reserves.